Thank you for joining us in person and online for the 17th Annual Legislative Town Hall on Intellectual, Developmental

 Regulatory Modernization.
 The Regulations that govern Colorado’s system of supports for people with IDD last underwent a major reform in the late 1980s.
 In the interim, the system and the people it is intended to support have evolved dramatically.
 Current regulations are, in many cases, irrelevant to a 21st century system and do nothing meaningful to influence the quality of life of people with IDD.
 Regulations also drive costs.
 Colorado services for people with IDD are monitored by four State Departments, including Human Services, Health Care Policy and Financing, Public Health and Environment, and Regulatory Affairs, inevitably resulting in an unnecessarily complex and difficult system to navigate.
 We also must concern ourselves with the need to have a system of regulations that support self-determination to the fullest possible extent.
 We believe the Colorado service system for people with IDD and their families must be modernized in a way that assures scarce resources are dedicated to people and their families rather than spend them on outdated and outmoded compliance concerns.

 Waiver Consolidation.
-There are 13 Medicaid waivers (also called Home and Community Based Services) in Colorado, at least four of which are designed specifically for people with IDD.
-We continue to push for streamlining and making these services more simple to navigate, as well as weighing in on complications that may arise as a result of consolidation.
+Long-Term Medicaid waivers (also called Home and Community Based Services) in Colorado, include four waivers designed specifically for people with IDD.
+We continue to push for streamlining and making these services simpler to navigate, as well as weighing in on complications that may arise as a result of consolidation.
 Our litmus test in any such consideration is whether or not consolidation will increase service flexibility, transition the service system from system-directed to person-directed, and result in spectacular outcomes for people with IDD and their families.

 Strategic Financing.
 Always a hot topic, the ways in which and amounts of investments and ongoing financing of Colorado services for people with IDD are a central focus for TRE.
 Over the past 15 years, funding for services to people with IDD in Colorado has lagged costs of doing business by over 25%.
 The result has been inevitable erosion of system capacity that can keep pace with demand.